-The Galion City Schools will prepare students with a rigorous education that enables them to be contributing members of our community.
-We provide a safe, respectful environment that cultivates leaders of tomorrow.
+The Galion City Schools will prepare students with a rigorous education that enables them to be contributing members of the community.
+We provide a supportive, social-emotional safe, respectful environment that cultivates learners of tomorrow.
 Our guiding principle is Believe in yourself, Achieve your greatest potential, and Succeed in all aspects of life